Mr. Queen: The weirdest romantic set-up (but I'm into it?)

 I picked up Mr. Queen solely out of curiosity - the premise is that a modern day male Blue House chef (played by Choi Jin-hyuk) is somehow transported into the body of a Joseon queen (Queen Cheorin, wife to King Cheoljong).
 Knowing that Korean dramas will inevitably always include a romance, and because I happen to like both Shin Hye Sun and Kim Jung-hyun (his character in Crash Landing on You was so wasted), I was intrigued.
 Would there be romance?
 If so, how would they believably set us up to believe that a womanizing modern man would somehow grow feelings for another man?

-If you're also curious, I'll be going through this (with some spoilers) as well as touching on my overall thoughts on the drama as a whole
+If you're also curious, I'll be going through this (with some spoilers) as well as touching on my overall thoughts on the drama as a whole.
+You can also listen to the discussion I had on my podcast here:

 The thing with Mr. Queen is that there is A LOT of set-up and politicking.
 It starts with pure absurdity and almost off-putting comedy, when our modern man Jang Bong-hwan first wakes up in the body of Kim So Yong, the soon-to-be queen.
 We get perhaps an excess of scenes in episode 1 with Shin Hye Sun flailing about, speaking in a too-deep voice, and first meeting and arguing with the King.